 - identifies who may be repaid for expenses to attend a hearing

 - explains what expenses related to attendance at a hearing will be paid by the Tribunal

 - explains when the Tribunal will pay

-This practice direction does not apply to right to sue applications under section 31 of the Act.
+1.1 This Practice Direction does not apply to right to sue applications under section 31 of the Act.
 (See Practice Direction: Right to Sue Applications)

 2.0 Who Will Be Reimbursed For Expenses To Attend A Hearing?

 2.1 The Tribunal pays injured workers and their witnesses, and survivors of deceased workers and their witnesses for certain expenses for their attendance at a hearing.(s.
 133 of the Workplace Safety and Insurance Act)

 2.2 Where the Tribunal directs a worker to be examined by a doctor who prepares a report for the Tribunal, the Tribunal pays certain expenses for the worker’s attendance at the medical examination.